DHTMLX/scheduler-docs/data/what_s_new.md

 ### Fixes

 - Fix the incorrect height of the modal overlay of the [Lightbox](lightbox_editors.md)
-- Fix the incorrect sizes of the scheduler when the scheduler initialized inside Bootstrap modals.
+- Fix the incorrect sizes of the scheduler when the scheduler is initialized inside Bootstrap modals

 ### Updates

-- Scheduler now automatically tracks the container resizes and adjusts its own sizes accordingly.
+- Scheduler now automatically tracks the container resizes and adjusts its own sizes accordingly
 - Add [Mini Calendar](minicalendar.md) control for the [header config](api/scheduler_header_config.md)

 5.3.7